-Agreements of sale of immovable property: Part 2 – Tips for Buyers and Sellers
+Offer to Purchase: Part 2 - Tips for Buyers and Sellers

-Following on from Part 1, there are a number of aspects relating to the basic sections within a contract of sale that should be considered before either party signs on the dotted line.
+Following on from Offer to Purchase: Part 1, also consider the aspects below before either party signs on the dotted line.

 In terms of the Alienation of Land Act, 68 of 1981, an agreement of sale of immovable property, also known as an Offer to Purchase (OTP) in the industry, must be in writing and signed by the parties thereto.
 In addition to this crucial element, there are further key considerations for buyers and sellers to into account.